vmware-tanzu/velero/docs/cloud-provider-specifics.md

 In the Ark root directory, run the following to first set up namespaces, RBAC, and other scaffolding:

+When using Google Kubernetes Engine (GKE), be sure to make your current IAM user a cluster-admin.
+See [their docs][22] for more information.

 ```bash
 kubectl apply -f examples/common/00-prereqs.yaml
 ```